corinis/watchmen/README.md

 ### Creating your own custom plugin

 A ``watchmen`` instance will be injected through your plugin constructor.
 Then you can subscribe to the desired events.
 Best is to show it through an example.

+You can have custom plugins also in "/plugins/watchmen-plugin-{NAME}.js" (see watchmen-plugin-mail.js)

 This what the console plugin looks like: